sinewalker/sinewalker.github.io/blog/2016/filesystems-home.md

 ### Cloud drives

+Cloud drives are interesting: they provide automatic sync and backup, but they're fairly small (50G is considered large) and the sync is slow because it goes over encrypted internet links.
+However local editing is as fast as the device you've synced to.
 I use two cloud drive providers:

  * Dropbox (syncs to `~/Dropbox`): for syncing stuff with my Android devices.
-It's small and I'm not a fan of the Board members.
+It's small and I'm not a fan of the Board members
  * [MEGA.nz](http://mega.nz) (syncs to `~/MEGA`): my main cloud drive.
-Much larger and more secure, but doesn't do hot sync to Android: you have to "download" files to the phone, so it's no good for automatic sharing password databases for instance.
+Ten times larger and more secure, but it doesn't do hot sync to Android: you have to "download" files to the phone, so it's no good for automatic sharing of KeePass password databases for instance

-Cloud drives are interesting: they provide automatic sync and backup, but they're fairly small (50G is considered large) and the sync is slow because it goes over encrypted internet links.
-However local editing is as fast as the device you've synced to.

 I use my cloud drives for data that I want to automatically share.
 Mostly it's in MEGA but I use Dropbox where I must.

-I have a symlink: `~/net -> MEGA` for the Net.
+I have a symlink: `~/net -> MEGA` for the stuff that I keep on the Net.

 ## Exceptions: new structure for `$HOME`